PRIMARY AND COMMUNITY CARE POLICY - 2023/4

 Formative debate or presentation

 Please note that any evidence of unsafe practice or breach of confidentiality will result in an automatic refer for the module.

 - The aim of this module is to enable the student to analyse the structure of primary and community care services to understand the complexities of policy and the political processes in relation to the development and provision of health and social care.
-It is intended that the student will develop greater understanding of partnership working in relation to policy implementation and be able to evaluate the impact on health and social care delivery.
+It is intended that the student will develop greater ability to lead and contribute to partnership working in relation to policy implementation with evaluation off the impact policy may have on health and social care delivery.

 C - Cognitive/analytical

 T - Transferable skills

 Methods of Teaching / Learning